SanviM828/WiDS-25-Pedestrian-Object-Detection-and-Tracking-MOT17/README.md

-# Pedestrian Detection and Tracking for Anomaly Analysis (MOT17)
+# Pedestrian Detection and Tracking for Analysis (MOT17)
 **Endterm Progress Submission: End-to-End Pipeline using YOLOv5 and BoT-SORT**

 ---